-- PWM (Pulse Width Modulation) sensor adapter that counts spins or ticks from a water flow meter like the McCrometer EA618-02 meters, Mc Mag 3000 magnetic water meters, Seametrics flow meters, EKM flow meters, and other pulse-based flow measurement sensors like dry reeds and hall effect meters.
+- PWM (Pulse Width Modulation) sensor adapters that count spins or ticks from water flow meters like the McCrometer EA618-02 meters, Mc Mag 3000 magnetic water meters, Seametrics flow meters, EKM flow meters, and other pulse-based flow measurement sensors like dry reeds and hall effect meters

-- Ethernet sensor hub connected to a long-range WiFi antenna, like the TP-LINK CPE210 or those made by Mikrotik or Ubiquiti networks
+- Ethernet IoT sensor hubs connected to long-range WiFi antennas, like TP-LINK CPE210’s and those made by Mikrotik and Ubiquiti networks

 In this story you’re seeing a photo with specifics about what Valarm water monitoring deployment looks like.
-Note that this water is being drawn from a deep water well where a PWM is monitoring water flow in the pipe and at the same time a 4-20mA pressure transducer is monitoring the water levels in the water well.
+Note that this water is being drawn from a deep water well where a PWM sensor adapter is monitoring water flow in the pipe.
+And at the same time a 4-20mA pressure transducer is monitoring water levels in the water well.
 All of this Industrial IoT sensor information is used to inform you whether or not your water pump is in safe operating conditions with safety alerts.

 There is also a 4-20mA sensor adapter connected to an In-Situ pressure transducer for monitoring water levels.
-Tools.Valarm.net is an open platform so you can use water, air quality, and any sensors from any hardware manufacturer like Flowline, Alphasense, or Eno Scientific.
+Tools.Valarm.net is an open platform so you can use water, air quality, and any sensors from any hardware manufacturer like Senix, Geokon, Flowline, Seametrics, or Eno Scientific.

 There are 4 totalizers available and you can switch between them using the tabs at the top of the window.
 In this example we’re configuring the 1st one and storing the values in the Calc 1 column in the device details view on Valarm Tools Cloud.
 Check the box to Enable the totalizer and give it a name and notes that apply to your scenario.

-Here are some examples from our customers that are currently using this water flow meter totalizer software you saw above:
+Here are some of our customers that are currently using this water flow meter totalizer software you saw above:

 - Nebraska’s North Platte Natural Resources District (NPNRD) – part 1 & part 2